How to stage changes one by one after review in git?

-When working on your code there are some situations when you might have to push a simple fix or a piece a code.
-Normally, it is recommended to create a new fix branch from your master and push it back but some times we kind of go lazzy.
-In those movments I simply do the changes and add them one by one using the following command:
+When working on your code, there are some situations when you might have to push a simple fix or a piece of code.
+Usually, it is recommended to create a new fix branch from your master and push it back, but sometimes we kind of go lazzy.
+In those movements, I make the changes and add them one by one using the following command:

 git add -p

-I believe it’s worth menthioning how I got to know about this nice little helper.
+I believe it’s worth mentioning how I learned about this lovely little helper.

 🔥 Git Tip: Use `git add -p` to review and add changes hunk-by-hunk.
 Handy when you want to break a single file's changes into two commits pic.twitter.com/VH2SGl48FS